pjsmith404/pjs-plant-planner/README.md

 - Colour plant icons based on whether they are planted or not.
 - Add some validation of the date so the planted time actually is a date.
 - Add the ability to undo (and possibly also redo) changes to the map.
+- Add the ability to list all plants in a new dialog.

 # Time Worked